pyfar/sofar/docs/examples.rst

     sofa.verify()

-This will check if all mandatory data are contained, if the names of the data are compliant with the SOFA standard, and if all data have the correct data type and shape.
-This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.
+This will check the following

+- Are all mandatory fields contained?
+If not mandatory fields are added with their default value and a warning is raised.
+- Are the names of variables and attributes in accordance to the SOFA standard?
+If not a warning is raised.
+- Are the data types in accordance with the SOFA standard?
+- Are the dimensions of the variables consistent and in accordance to the SOFA standard?
+- Are the values of attributes consistent and in accordance to the SOFA standard?

 Reading and writing SOFA objects
 ================================